 Claude earns a 5/5 from us — it's the best AI assistant available for long-form writing, nuanced analysis, and complex multi-step reasoning.
 It won't replace every tool in your stack, but for anyone who works primarily with words and ideas, nothing else comes close to the quality of its output right now.

-• Avoid if: You need real-time web search, image generation, or a massive plugin ecosystem
+- Avoid if: You need image generation or a massive third-party plugin ecosystem

 What Is Claude?